Dănceni: History and etymology

 Adecă al nostru credincios cinstit boiarin, dumnealui Ureche marile vornic m-am milostivit domnia me cu o asabită a noastră milă dumnezească, am dat și am întărit a lui dripte ocine și moșii, cumpărături și danii domnești, toate satile care are în țara domniei mele și de moșie de cumpărături și de danie dintr-a lui dripte drese mărturii ci-au avut dela alții domni mai dinainte [...] și satul Dancini pe Ișnovăț și partea lui din satul Culii din Ișnovăț..."

 The coat of arms and flag were approved for use in 2013, and are based on the boyar Ureche's original family emblem.

 In 1974-1978, in the western part of the village, a necropolis was discovered, which contained about 300 tombs from the 3rd and 4th centuries AD, fine ceramic vessels, Roman amphorae, bronze and silver fibulae, and other objects.
 In 1980, on the eastern edge of the village of Dănceni, a settlement with cultural layers from the Neolithic period (5th millennium BC) and the early Middle Ages (5th-7th centuries AD) was discovered.
 It was found that the "Dănceni II" necropolis is among the largest burial sites known in the Republic of Moldova, where 405 human burials were discovered, the largest part belonging to the Roman period, being attributed to the culture Sântana Mureș-Cerneahov from the 3rd and 4th centuries.
 The only known exclusively female inhumation site from the entire north-western Black Sea region is located in the town, and is dated to around the 6th and 7th centuries.

 According to a deed from 1777, the estate of Dănceni was given by the voivode Grigore Alexandru Ghică to Foma Dimache.
 According to the census of 1772-1773, the village of Dănceni, owned by various boyars, was part of the Botna estate, Orhei-Lăpuşna county.
 At the beginning of the 19th century, the owner became the landowner Casian Suruceanu, who also owned estates in Mileștii, Negrești, Pojăreni, Rusești, Suruceni.

 In 1915, in the midst of World War I, Dănceni had 788 inhabitants, all of Romanian origin.
-In 1923, the mayor of the commune was Ştefan Corduneanu.
+In 1923, the mayor of the commune was Ștefan Corduneanu.
 During World War II, the town, like all the localities of the republic, suffered greatly.
 About 120 men were mobilized and sent to the front, of whom 43 villagers lost their lives.